kola9999/Dyte-test/README.md

 This project was created by Reddy nagendra kola  for Dyte-task

-## Online Code editor with html, css, js options and live view
+## Online Code editor made with ReactJS, supports html, css, js options and live view of the website

 saves and run code automatically.